 In order for the traditions of the past to benefit the program of the future, the Department of Athletics has established a Greenville University Athletic Hall of Fame.
 The focal point is a permanent gallery in the lobby of H.J.
 Long Gymnasium.
 In addition, each Hall of Fame honoree is presented with a special plaque.

-The Greenville University Athletic Department is pleased to announce the group of honorees who will be recognized at the Athletic Hall of Fame Banquet in April.
+The Greenville University Athletic Department is pleased to announce the group of honorees who will be recognized at the Athletic Hall of Fame Banquet.

 The 2020 Hall of Fame class includes four athletes, a coach, and three teams who have represented GU with distinguished levels of performance.